inpsyde/Inform-about-Content/readme.txt

 * Add new filters, like shortocodes
 * Add settings to global default options on 'Reading'
 * Start to handle medias, attachments
+* Change autoloader to also usable without spl
+* Change hook to `transition_post_status` to change send mail - now send only on new posts, not update posts
+* Update language files

 = 0.0.5 =
 * Option to send email by Bcc-header